corpus-core/colibri-stateless/README.md

 class EthReceiptDataLog(Container):
-    blockHash       : Bytes32             # the blockHash of the execution block containing the transaction blockNumber     : Uint64              # the number of the execution block containing the transaction transactionHash : Bytes32             # the hash of the transaction transactionHash : Bytes32             # the hash of the transaction
+    blockHash       : Bytes32             # the blockHash of the execution block containing the transaction blockNumber     : Uint64              # the number of the execution block containing the transaction transactionHash : Bytes32             # the hash of the transaction
     transactionIndex: Uint32              # the index of the transaction in the block address         : Address             # the address of the log